 MarshBerry sees specialty firms continuing to command higher valuations and sees greater buyer demand as traditional brokers expand their business to include wholesale brokerage and delegated authority practices.
-This occurred in 2020 and 2021, as M&A deal activity showed that specialty insurance firms increased their average valuation by 24%, according to MarshBerry data.
+This occurred in 2020 and 2021, as M&A deal activity showed that specialty insurance firm valuations increased, on average, valuation by 24%, according to MarshBerry data.
 This contrasts with retail firms increasing their average valuations by 9% during the same period.

 Similar to the retail space, private capital backed buyers accounted for the majority of transactions (72.0%) through October, remaining atop the various buyer classes.
 It is expected that this trend will remain consistent for the foreseeable future.
 Public brokers have remained consistent with last year in terms of total deal count, making up 7.6% of total announced transactions.

 Additionally, there has been a 61.9% decrease in deals done by independent brokers compared to 2021.
 This can likely be attributed to historically high valuations outpricing brokers who do not have private capital backing and sufficient capital to bring to the table.

 Coming off an impressive 2021, which resulted in over 150 specialty transactions and represented roughly an 8% consolidation of specialty agents and brokers, 2022 continues this strong trend of deal activity through October.
 The top ten buyers of specialty firms accounted for 65.3% of all announced transactions observed.

 - October 3: Novatae Risk Group announced that it acquired Hawkeye Wholesale Insurance Services, Inc. (Hawkeye).
 Hawkeye is a managing general agent and wholesale broker based in Washington.
 The firm has a niche focus on underwriting policies for habitational, contractors’ liability, and lessors’ risk.